msztolcman/subst/README.md

 1. There is `sed` for example?

     Yes, it is.
 But `sed` use regexps engine called "Basic Regular Expressions", or "Extended Regular Expression".
-PCRE is much more widely used dialect.
+PCRE (Perl Compatible Regular Expressions) used by `subst` is much more widely used engine.

 2. So I can use Perl!